-On February 28, 2020, the BCUC issued Order G-3-20 granting approval of PNG's application of a large volume industrial transportation rate required as part of its proposed process for allocation of reactivated capacity on its existing Western System pipeline.
+On February 28, 2020, the BCUC issued Order G-3-20 granting approval of PNG's application filed on June 28, 2019 of a large volume industrial transportation rate required as part of its proposed process for allocation of reactivated capacity on its existing Western System pipeline.
 The allocation of reactivated capacity is for natural gas deliveries from Station 4a on the Enbridge Westcoast Energy Inc. southern mainline near Summit Lake, British Columbia to three termination points: Terrace, Kitimat, and Prince Rupert, British Columbia.
 In the third quarter of 2020, PNG completed the execution of firm transportation service agreements ("TSAs") with counterparties for a total capacity of 65 million standard cubic feet per day over a period of approximately 20 years.
-PNG has commenced preparation of an application to the BCUC to seek approval for costs related to system reactivation and recommissioning work necessary to return the system back to full utilization (the "PNG Reactivation Project") and anticipates filing this application in the first quarter of 2021.
-The counterparties to the TSAs have provided letters of credit for part of the obligations under the TSAs, with the remaining credit obligations to be provided if the application is approved.
-The estimated capital cost for the PNG Reactivation Project has increased to approximately \$75 to \$80 million due to more detailed engineering and refinement in cost estimates.

 On June 10, 2020, the BCUC approved PNG's application to offer a bill payment deferral program between April 17, 2020 and June 30, 2020 to residential and small commercial customers that experienced a loss of income or revenue as a result of the COVID-19 pandemic.
 The BCUC also granted approval for PNG to establish deferral accounts to capture unplanned costs incurred as a result of the COVID-19 pandemic and to capture bad debts that may be incurred specifically as a result of the impact of COVID-19.
-PNG plans to apply for the amortization of the COVID-19 deferral accounts in future revenue requirement applications.
+PNG has applied for the amortization of the COVID-19 deferral accounts in its 2022 revenue requirement applications.
 During the second quarter of 2020, PNG also temporarily halted disconnection practices for overdue accounts related to COVID-19 disruption.
 PNG resumed collection efforts in connection with overdue accounts in late June 2020.